enzobumatay/portfolio_brave_analytics/README.md

 # Inventory Optimization
 ## ❔Problem Statement
-Our business currently has ~$61.M tied up in excess Packaging and Chemicals inventory, which significantly restricts our free cash flow.
+Our business currently has around $62M tied up in excess Packaging and Chemicals inventory, which significantly restricts our free cash flow.
 The goal is to reduce this frozen capital by over $12M, bringing our total category exposure down to under $50M without risking stockouts.

 ## 📊 Dataset Description